anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

   * Cloud Infrastructure Control Plane (tenant Virtual Machine and Container life-cycle management and control) and
   * Cloud Infastructure Tenant / User Plane,
   * General Areas of Consideration:
-     1. Is there need to support multiple availability zones, typically a Satelite deployment will be smaller in scale.
+     1. Is there need to support multiple clusters / availability zones at same site?
+If so then use "Data-Centre Storage" use case, otherwise consider how can put Virtual Machine & Container Hosting control plan and Storage control plan on same set of host to reduce footprint.
-     2. Can Shared Storage establishment be avoided by using capabilities provided by large Data-Centre Storage?
+     2. Can Shared File Storage establishment be avoided by using capabilities provided by large Data-Centre Storage?
      3. Can very large capacity storage needs be moved to larger Data-Centre Storage capabilities?
    * Specific Areas of Consideration:
      1. Small Software Defined Storage: